olublessed/quickstart-linux-bastion-docs/linux-bastion-hosts-on-the-aws-cloud.md

 * An Auto Scaling group ensures that the number of bastion host instances always matches the desired capacity you specify during launch.
 * Bastion hosts are deployed in the public (DMZ) subnets of the VPC.
-* Elastic IP addresses are associated with the bastion instances to make it easier to remember and allow these IP addresses from on-premises firewalls.
+* When using the default EIP configuration Elastic IP addresses are associated with the bastion instances which allow these IP addresses from on-premises firewalls.
 If an instance is terminated and the Auto Scaling group launches a new instance in its place, the existing Elastic IP addresses are reassociated with the new instances.
 This ensures that the same trusted Elastic IP addresses are used at all times.
+* When using the ELB configuration you have the option to replace bastion instances using a scheduled rotation.
+The integrity of bastion hosts is critical to maintaining access control and replacing bastions with known good images makes it more difficult for an attacker to maintain a foothold if an instance is compromised.
 * Access to the bastion hosts are locked down to known CIDR scopes for ingress.
 This is achieved by associating the bastion instances with a security group.
 The Quick Start creates a BastionSecurityGroup resource for this purpose.